Genetic Testing and Screening

 - Find out if your fetus is at risk for a genetic condition such as Down syndrome.

-- Find out if you carry a gene that increases your risk for a disease later in life, such as breast cancer.
+- Find out if you carry a changed gene that increases your risk for a disease later in life, such as breast cancer.

 - Find out if you have an inherited heart disease called hypertrophic cardiomyopathy.